ansys/pyhps/doc/source/examples/ex_oidc_login.rst

 - Tokens are kept in memory only and are not persisted to disk
 - The token will be lost when the script exits
+- If you pass these tokens to :class:`ansys.hps.client.Client` with default ``token_storage=\"memory\"``, refreshed tokens are also in-memory only and are not persisted across runs
 - For persistent storage, see the examples below